AdobeDocs/commerce-php/src/pages/development/components/async-operations.md

 ---
-title: Asynchronous and Deferred Operations | Commerce PHP Extensions
+title: Asynchronous operations | Commerce PHP Extensions
 description: Use the DeferredInterface to write code for asynchronous operations in Adobe Commerce and Magento Open Source extensions.
 ---